bdeckard92/dupUT/01-Class-Content/15-Project-2/README.md

 ## Resources

-Here are some additional resources to help solidify the topics covered in this unit.
+This section contains some additional resources to help you understand the topics covered in this module.

 ### Full-Stack Blog Posts

-Check out the [Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for additional resources, like walkthroughs, articles, and installation guides.
+Refer to [The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for walkthroughs, articles, and installation guides:

   * 📖 [Deploy with Heroku and MySQL](https://coding-boot-camp.github.io/full-stack/heroku/deploy-with-heroku-and-mysql)

 ### General

-Refer to these resources for additional information about topics covered in this unit.
+Refer to the following general resources for more information about topics covered in this module:

   * 📖 [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial/getting_started)